fablab-fb16/pcb_workshop_christmas_2023/documentation/Build Instructions.md

 ### First Component - Diode: D9
 - <span style="color:green">Image: Diode detail image</span>
 - Bend the legs of the Diode (U-shape)
+- Place it on the board at position D9.
+> [!Caution]
-- Place it on the board at position D9. <span style="color:red">For this part the orientation is important!
-Silver ring to the right.</span>
+> For this part the orientation is important!
+Silver ring to the right.
 - <span style="color:green">Image: Diode placed on board</span>
 - Flip the board.
 - Solder the two connections.